Row Level Security

 Enabling RLS on a Data Table

-RLS is configured per data table.
+RLS is configured per data table from the Row Level Security Settings panel on the table's Security tab.
 To enable it:

 - Open the data table in the Data Builder.